AI4PhysicsNotes/2024-SuSe-HadronPhysics-Transcribe-Public/Lectures/2025-Lecture-02.md

 I don't know exactly when charge conjugation was introduced, but it emerged when people started thinking systematically about particles and antiparticles - directly with the positron in the 1930s, before the antiproton discovery.

 This highlights the difficulty: sometimes concepts come from theory, sometimes from experiments.
 It's interesting how the omega baryon was predicted, but also how quantum numbers were introduced based on cross-section measurements.

-### Quark Model Development and Mass Patterns (see @fig-fg11)
+### Quark Model Development and Mass Patterns

 Historically, the multiplets were mostly correct - I only added the quark content for clarity.
-When multiplets were assembled, researchers postulated there might be smaller substructure, initially called "partons" before becoming "quarks." (see @fig-fg2) (see @fig-fg10)
+When multiplets were assembled, researchers postulated there might be smaller substructure, initially called "partons" before becoming "quarks."

 ::: callout-important
 **Quark Model Mass Relations**: